fangwd/jsini/README.md

   }
   ```

-- Order object keys is kept.
-The example above produces the following JSON object:
+- The order of object keys can be kept after parsing.
+For example, the example above produces the following result:
   ```
   {
     "database": {